tsightler/ring-mqtt/README.md

 ```

 ### Using with MQTT tools other than Home Assistant (ex: Node Red)
-**IMPORTANT NOTE**
+**----------IMPORTANT NOTE----------**

 Starting with the 1.0.0 release there is a change in the format of the MQTT topic.
 This will not impact Home Assistant users as the automatic configuration dynamically builds the topic anyway.
-However, for those using this script with other MQTT tools, the order of the topic levels has changed slightly, swapping alarm and location_id.
+However, for those using this script with other MQTT tools and accessing the topics manually, the order of the topic levels has changed slightly, swapping the alarm and location_id levels.
 Thus, prior to 1.0.0 the topics were formatted as:
 ```
 ring/alarm/<location_id>/<ha_platform_type>/<device_zid>/
 ```